Canada's Trudeau to remain in power but with minority government

 Minority governments in Canada rarely last more than 2-1/2 years.

+NDP Leader Jagmeet Singh said he had spoken with Trudeau and vowed to “work hard to deliver on the country’s priorities.”

-Ahead of the vote, polls showed a neck-and-neck race between Trudeau and his main rival, Conservative leader Andrew Scheer.
-The Conservatives, who trailed on Monday with 121 seats, actually held slightly more than a 1-percentage-point lead in the popular vote over the Liberals.
+Ahead of the vote, polls showed a tight race between Trudeau and his main rival, Conservative leader Andrew Scheer.
+The Conservatives, who trailed on Monday with 121 seats, actually won the national popular vote, according to preliminary results.

 Trudeau, 47, who has championed diversity as prime minister, was endorsed by former U.S. President Barack Obama in the final stretch of the campaign and is viewed as one of the last remaining progressive leaders among the world’s major democracies.